dotnet/docs/docs/csharp/tutorials/string-interpolation.md

 For more information, see the [Format String Component](../../standard/base-types/composite-formatting.md#format-string-component) section of the [Composite Formatting](../../standard/base-types/composite-formatting.md) topic.
 That section provides links to the topics that describe standard and custom format strings supported by .NET base types.

-## How to control field width and alignment
+## How to control field width and alignment of the formatted interpolated expression

 You specify the minimum field width in which string representation of the expression result is inserted and the alignment within that field by following the interpolated expression with a comma (",") and the constant expression that defines alignment: